-If your end-users aren't receiving any of your comment updates on tickets, be sure to double check that your default triggers aren't disabled!
-This post talks about your default triggers and why they are important.
+If your end-users aren't receiving any of your comment updates on tickets, be sure to double check that your default triggers aren't disabled.
+See About the Support default triggers for information about your default triggers and why they are important.

 This means that each time you change the status, your reply is not sent to the requester.
 There are three default triggers that notify customers of updates to their ticket:

 - Notify requester of received request: will automatically notify an end-user as soon as their request has been turned into a ticket within your Zendesk.